akshat5302/devops-implementation-student-api/deliverables/README.md

 # SRE Implementation Deliverables

-This directory contains all deliverables for the SRE implementation of the Student API application.
+This directory contains all deliverables for the SRE implementation of the Student API application, fulfilling all requirements from the SRE Challenge Round.

+## 📋 Quick Reference for Evaluators

+**Main Report**: See [`SRE-REPORT.md`](./SRE-REPORT.md) for **practical step-by-step demo guide** covering:
+- ✅ Step-by-step instructions to reproduce issues
+- ✅ kubectl commands to diagnose problems
+- ✅ Fixes applied with verification steps
+- ✅ Monitoring dashboards and alerts setup
+- ✅ Screenshot guide for evidence collection
+- ✅ Complete troubleshooting guide

+**Key Files**:
+- `SRE-REPORT.md` - **START HERE** - Comprehensive report with all deliverables
+- `prometheus-alerts/student-api-alerts.yaml` - Alert rules for all identified issues
+- `grafana-dashboards/dashboard.json` - Monitoring dashboard
+- `scripts/test-frontend-failure.sh` - Script to reproduce CrashLoopBackOff scenario

 ## Directory Structure